TeamSpen210/srctools/docs/source/modules/bsp.rst

 The visleaf structure is composed of a tree either of nodes or vis-leafs.

-.. py:attribute:: BSP.visleafs
+.. attribute:: BSP.visleafs
     :type: list[VisLeaf]

     The array of all visleafs.

-.. py:attribute:: BSP.nodes
+.. attribute:: BSP.nodes
     :type: list[VisTree]

     The array of nodes, each splitting the parent into two children.